-Polarbackup provides a comprehensive cloud backup solution, giving you a straightforward way to offload your data to its online servers.
-It's packed with features, is quite affordable, with an appeal to a broad range of individuals and businesses.
+Polarbackup (opens in new tab) provides a comprehensive cloud backup (opens in new tab) solution, giving you a straightforward way to offload your data to its online servers.
+It's packed with features, is quite affordable, and appeals to a broad range of individuals and businesses.

 The weakness to be aware of is that this is a cold rather than a hot storage solution.
-This means that you'll have to wait a few hours to get your data back when and if you need to restore it.
+This means that you'll have to wait a few hours to get your data back if and when you need to restore it.
 Those ok with that issue will find that Polarbackup covers most of your cloud storage needs.

 1. IDrive is the best cloud storage provider (opens in new tab)